salvatorecorvaglia/teridex/README.md

 ## ✨ Features

 - **🎹 Keyboard-First Layout**: Fully navigatable using Vim keys or custom layout keymaps.
 - **⚡ Asynchronous Execution Engine**: Run queries in the background.
-Long-running queries will never freeze the UI, and can be cancelled with a single keystroke.
+Long-running queries will never freeze the UI, and can be cancelled with a single keystroke (`Ctrl+B`).
 - **🔌 Pluggable Architecture**: Extend functionality with custom panels, commands, and hooks subscribing to runtime event lifecycles.
 - **📊 Interactive TUI**: Rich results viewer, schema tree explorer, syntax highlighting, and batch rendering.
-- **🛠️ Command Line Interface**: Fast, standalone utilities to connect, test connections, and execute queries directly to standard output.
+- **🛠️ Command Line Interface**: Fast, standalone utilities to connect, test connections, and execute queries directly to standard output in table, CSV, or JSON formats.

 ---